sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

         - In ORDER_DETAILS.cs, do not capitalize and do not provide column attributes for the order and product properties\
         - In PRODUCT.cs, capitalize the category and supplier properties but do not provide attributes.
 Also, do not use CATEGORY as the property name--instead, write CATEGORy\
         - In TERRITORY.cs, do not capitalize or provide an attribute for any properties following REGIONID\
-        - When in doubt if a column exists in the database, check the table schema created by ora2pg.
+        - Check the table schema created by ora2pg.
 Any columns in the database will require an attribute\
         **DataContext.cs changes:**\
             - Modify e.employee1 to e.EMPLOYEE1 (line 36)\
             - Modify e.reportsto to e.REPORTSTO (line 37)\